 Dr. DeStefano's Website

-(Jazz Studies, Jazz in American Culture, and Jazz Ensemble)
+Jazz Studies, Jazz in American Culture, Jazz Ensemble

 Educator/woodwind specialist Frederick (Keith) Fiddmont moved to Los Angeles in 1991 after leaving the legendary vibraphonist Lionel Hampton to begin a two year stint with singer Rickie Lee Jones.
 He has recorded or performed live with such legends as Stevie Wonder, Luis Miguel, Diana Krall, Christian McBride, Marcus Miller, James Brown, The Temptations, Jennifer Holliday, Natalie Cole, Nancy Wilson, and B.B.
 King (Grammy award winning One Kind Favor), as well as gifted artists like Wayne Brady, Billy Childs, Queen Latifah, Michael Buble, and John Pizzarelli.
 As a freelancer, he has performed with the Hollywood Bowl Orchestra, the Bob Mintzer Big Band, the Ed Neumeister Big Band, the Luckman Jazz Orchestra, and the Southeast Orchestra.
 He is currently featured on Phil Ranelin’s Tribe Renaissance Live!